slysiou/EIP-Nutanix-discover.py/README.md

 ### Folder

-Folder name is based on cluster name
+Folder name is based on cluster name.

 ### Instance